replicatedhq/replicated-docs/docs/enterprise/installing-existing-cluster-automation.md

   ssh -L 8800:localhost:8800 user@ip-addr
   ```

-1. Run the following command to open localhost port 8800, which forwards to the admin console service:
+1. Run the following kots CLI command to open localhost port 8800, which forwards to the admin console service:

   ```bash
   kubectl kots admin-console --namespace NAMESPACE
   ```
   Replace `NAMESPACE` with the namespace where the admin console was installed.
 By default, the app manager installs the admin console in the `default` namespace.

+  For more information about the `kots admin-console` command, see [admin-console](/reference/kots-cli-admin-console-index) in the _kots CLI_ documentation.

 1. Open a browser window and go to `https://localhost:8800`.

 1. Log in to the admin console using the password that you created as part of the `kots install` command.

-For more information about the `kots admin-console` command, see [admin-console](/reference/kots-cli-admin-console-index) in the _kots CLI_ documentation.